nolasaint/tty-snake/ISSUES.md

 * if game is paused, powerup timer still decreases

+#### Graphics

+* popup windows can sometimes cause game elements behind it to be erased

 #### Keyboard Input

 * if compiled to use the keyboard listener thread, a few issues arise: